 - All letters of recommendation must be submitted through the online application system.
 Letters dated more than one year from the term you are applying will not be accepted.

 Step 5 – Apply for Federal Financial Aid

-Remember, you can apply for financial aid at the same time that you apply for admission to the university or are awaiting decision.
-For more information on the financial aid process, please click here.
+You can apply for financial aid at the same time that you apply for admission or while you are awaiting decision.